An Unforgettable Experience with the Maharaja Express train

 As the definition of luxurious travelling has been changing by different eras, taking a tour in trains is leaving a spectacular experience on the mind of travellers.

-Luxurious and rich trains taking us a tour in India has made considerable progress since the inception of Palace on Wheels train in 1982 for promoting tourism in Rajasthan.
+Luxurious and rich trains taking us a tour in India has made considerable progress since the inception of Palace on Wheels train (Official GSA Website) in 1982 for promoting tourism in Rajasthan.
 The latest and the most sumptuous train in India with artfulness at standard with the Orient Express of the West, Maharajas Express has re-defined the specialty of rich voyages through train in India.

 An extremely interesting voyage over the most amazing places in India let you find the genuine soul of this incredible country.